An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 -

-AI Search: Instead of just looking for keywords, AI Search tries to understand what the user is actually trying to accomplish.
-This helps it pull more direct and relevant answers from the knowledge base, hopefully reducing the number of new tickets people need to create.
+AI Search: Instead of just looking for keywords, AI Search tries to understand user intent.
+This helps it pull more direct and relevant answers from the knowledge base, reducing the number of new tickets people need to create.

 The real-world challenges of ServiceNow AI

 While a deeply integrated AI platform sounds fantastic in theory, the reality of getting it up and running can be a different story.
-Talking to teams who have gone through it, a few common headaches seem to pop up consistently.
+Teams who have gone through it tend to run into a few consistent friction points.

 A demanding implementation process

-Adopting ServiceNow AI isn't like trying out a new app from the app store; it’s a massive commitment.
+Adopting ServiceNow AI isn't like trying out a new app.
+It's a major organizational commitment.
 The platform is incredibly powerful, but getting the AI parts configured and working often means bringing in specialized implementation partners for a long, expensive project.
-This makes it a tough sell for teams that need to be agile and show results quickly.
-You can't just dip a toe in the water, you have to jump into the deep end.
+This makes it a tough sell for teams that need to move fast and show results quickly.

 The usefulness of tools like Now Assist and Predictive Intelligence really hinges on the quality of your existing data.

-A big fear with any generative AI is that it can "hallucinate," which means it confidently makes stuff up.
-This puts agents in a tricky position where they have to double-check every single AI-generated response, which completely defeats the purpose of saving time.
+A real concern with any generative AI is that it can "hallucinate," meaning it confidently generates incorrect information.
+This puts agents in a position where they have to double-check every AI-generated response, which can offset the time savings.

 Limited flexibility with external knowledge sources